TsingZ0/PFLlib/README.md

     ```
     Then check the figures in `./figures`.

+## Practical setting
+If you need to simulate FL in a practical setting, which include **client dropout**, **slow trainers**, **slow senders** and **network TTL**, you can set the following parameters to realize it.

+- `-cdr`: The dropout rate for total clients.
+The selected clients will randomly drop at each training round.
+- `-tsr` and `-ssr`: The rates for slow trainers and slow senders among all clients.
+Once a client was selected as "slow trainers", for example, it will always trains slower than original one.
+So does "slow senders".
+- `-tth`: The threthold for network TTL (ms).

 ## Easy to extend
-- This platform is easy to extend both dataset and algorithm.
+This platform is easy to extend both dataset and algorithm.

 - To add a new dataset into this platform, all you need to do is writing the download code and using the utils the same as `./dataset/generate_mnist.py` (you can also consider it as the template).